NTIA/LFMF/CONTRIBUTING.md

     <TestDataFiles>.csv      # Testing data goes here.
 Does not have to be CSV.
   <TestFiles>.cpp            # Unit tests, usually one test file per source file.
   <TestFiles>.h              # Any headers used by tests go here as well.
   CMakeLists.txt             # CTest+GTest config.
-Must add names of test files here. wrap/ dotnet/                    # C#/.NET wrapper submodule.
+Files containing tests must be included here. wrap/ dotnet/                    # C#/.NET wrapper submodule.
 Should contain CMakeLists.txt matlab/                    # MATLAB wrapper submodule.
 Should contain CMakeLists.txt